swseighman/Native-Image-Workshop/8/README.md

 One of the great benefits of the JVM is the JIT (Just-In-Time) compiler.
 This allows a JVM to profile the code that is being run, adapt to the data flowing through an application and to improve and tweak the performance.
-We shall continue to experiment on the example project we created before and look at how we can bring htis profiling to Native Images
+We shall continue to experiment on the example project we created before and look at how we can bring this profiling to Native Images.
+This is an **Enterprise Edition ONLY** feature.

 ## Our Application
 Locate the sample project we created: